We are open source website analytics

 Kindmetrics’ model is privacy, and we will always respect privacy.
 So, in this way, you are paying to keep owning your data.

-Now, when reading this, you might want to try out an open source analytics alternative to Google Analytics.
+When reading this, you might want to try out an open-source analytics alternative to Google Analytics.
 Give Kindmetrics a chance.

 You can sign up for a free trial.
-Right now, Kindmetrics is free during beta but will later offer a 14-day free trial.
+Kindmetrics offer a 14-day free trial.
 You have no obligation, and it is unlimited.
-You can do as much as you want during the trial, and, based on your data, we will recommend a plan after those 14 days.
+You can do as much as you want during the trial, and, based on your data; we will recommend a plan after those 14 days.

 It is simple, and many users have said it takes less than five minutes to be up and running with Kindmetrics, so let’s try!
 Kindmetrics will soon offer server-side tracking for those who are interested.